-Arrest made after boy killed in rash of Florida shootings
+Arrests made after boy killed in rash of Florida shootings

 DANIA BEACH, Fla.
-(AP) — Authorities have made an arrest in a spate of shootings in South Florida that left an 8-year-old boy dead.
+(AP) — Authorities arrested a second suspect in a spate of shootings in South Florida that claimed the life of an 8-year-old boy.

-The Broward Sheriff’s Office says in a news release that they arrested 22-year-old Gregory Sims on Thursday in connection to the rash of violence in Dania Beach.
-Authorities are looking for other suspects.
+According to news reports, police arrested 19-year-old Arvis Brown on Friday in Tallahassee.
+He is believed to be connected with the boy’s shooting in Dania Beach.

-The latest shooting happened Wednesday, when deputies and paramedics found the child, Rasheed Cunningham Jr., dead and two adults wounded.
-The adults are expected to recover.
+The boy, Rasheed Cunningham Jr., was fatally shot Wednesday, along with two adults who were wounded and are expected to recover.

 Another shooting Tuesday night left an adult male injured.
-And on Monday, a shooting in Dania Beach left another unidentified adult male with life-threatening injuries after an attempted robbery.
+And on Monday, a shooting left another unidentified adult male with life-threatening injuries after an attempted robbery.
 It’s not clear what motivated the other shootings.

 Most Read Stories